Second Reading: Hebrews 9:24-28

 a. for then it would be necessary for him to suffer over and over from the foundation of the cosmos.

-Notice that 9:25a and 9:26a use different language to make the same point.
+Notice that 9:25a and 9:26a use different words to make the same point.
 This structure was meant to highlight 9:26b by contrast.
 The emphasis on the annual sacrifice by the high priest on Yom Kippur (Day of Atonement) contrasted with the rest of the passage: the one time sacrifice of Christ on the cross.

 9:27-28 This single sentence has two chronological flows: 1) death and judgment of people and 2) death of Christ and his role as Savior.
 Both flows share the common thread of death.
-But what of the difference between judgment and salvation?
+But what is the difference between judgment and salvation?
 Both will occur at the end of time.
 Those who reject God will face his judgment.
 But, those who await his coming have already been acquitted from judgment.
 Why?
 Because the judgment point was the cross.
 The question to be asked by Christ at the end will be: did you accept or reject what my death could do for you?

-In these verses, the author of Hebrews focused on the heaven and the end times.
+In these verses, the author of Hebrews focused on heaven and the end times.
 The sacrifice of the cross extended itself into heaven where Jesus intercedes for us.
 Because his priesthood was eternal, he needed to only offer once.
 It was for all time.
 So, it did not need to be offered in yearly cycles, like the levitical celebration of Yom Kippur.

 In his argument, the author wove the threads of sin and death tightly together.
 People may try to appease God over and over for their shortcomings, but they die only once.
 Their death, the author assumed, was the result of sin.
 In this sense, their appeasement fell short and their judgment after death would be negative.
 But the death of Christ was the forgiveness of sin.
 So it had the power to destroy the source of death.
 In doing so, the end of life became a way to look forward to salvation.
 Futility was replaced by hope.
 Death led to life.

-Theses verses challenge us with the question found in the note on 9:27-28.
+These verses challenge us with the question found in the note on 9:27-28.
 Do we accept what the death of Christ can do for us?
 This is the pivotal question of life.
 For it can lead to hope.
 And life!

 Have you ever been to a funeral that emphasized hope?
 How did that experience affect your faith?